olebole/irafdoc/doc/dataio.export.rst

           	(i1 &lt;= 0) ?
 0 : 1
   </p>
   <p>
-  has the constant value zero if <tt>"i1"</tt> is less than or equal to zero, and one otherwise, effectively creating a pixel mask of positive pixels.
+  has the constant value zero if <span style="font-family: monospace;">"i1"</span> is less than or equal to zero, and one otherwise, effectively creating a pixel mask of positive pixels.
   Conditional expressions are general expressions and may be nested or used anywhere an expression is permitted.